top of page

 But it can help.

-Growing up white, I learned one solution for fighting injustice: if I just treated people well, she could cause a ripple effect of kindness that would spread across the world.
+Growing up white, I learned one solution for fighting injustice: if I just treated people well, I could cause a ripple effect of kindness that would spread across the world.
 That’s how I used to picture solving all the world’s problems; start with smiling at one person and watch how that action spread, all the way to City Council, Congress, the United Nations, and beyond.
 Self-interest conquered; corruption eradicated; racism uprooted; goodness wins the day.

 I believe in the power of kindness.
 I believe how we treat people matters.
 But I no longer think that kindness will end oppression.